Looking Ahead: Gaza War and UK Elections

 One of the, what was her, the woman who's on, is it MSNBC,

-it was just awful the way that they're that that campaign treated her yeah
+And it was just awful the way that that campaign treated her.

 Secure your rights to juicy steak, succulent chicken, and moist fish, as well as healthy grilled veggies, and perfect finishing of sous vide.

-Solar is perfect for today's busy lifestyle, securing its powers from the efficient direct heat of the solar infrared burner, which reaches 1,000 degrees in just three minutes to lock in the juices and flavor and grill food faster.
+Solar is perfect for today's busy lifestyle, securing its powers from the efficient direct heat of the solar infrared burner, which reaches 1,000 degrees in just three minutes to lock in the juices and flavor and grill.

 Yeah, I'm going to know, you know, I think I mentioned to Sammy, or maybe it was to you, that I was so interested in when you read that and I want to be a participant that I ordered one.